What is Google Bombing?

 Brand awareness

-If a Google bomb is successful, it could result in widespread media coverage and social media attention, which could increase brand awareness and recognition.
+If a Google bombing is successful, it could result in widespread media coverage and social media attention, which could increase brand awareness and recognition.

 Competitive advantage

-If a digital marketer is able to successfully Google bomb their competitors in order to conduct a negative SEO, they may be able to gain a competitive advantage and attract customers away from their rivals.
+If a digital marketer can successfully Google bomb their competitors to conduct a negative SEO, they may be able to gain a competitive advantage and attract customers away from their rivals.

 Low cost